jlpteaching/ECS201A/hw1/hw1.rst

  - Understanding the statistics and output of gem5.
  - Looking at the default configuration scripts.

+There are YouTube videos of me giving lectures on different parts of the tutorial.
+The video for `Part I`_ will be helpful to watch.
+You can find all of the videos on `my channel`_.

 __ `tutorial`_

-There are youtube videos of me giving lectures on Part I of the tutorial.
-You can find all of the videos on `my channel`_ or just `Part I`_.

 .. _`my channel`: https://www.youtube.com/channel/UCBDXDuN_5XcmntoE-dnQPbQ
 .. _`Part I`: https://www.youtube.com/watch?v=5UT41VsGTsg

 Platforms